 2) Positive Cash Flow

 When you have a certain amount to invest in real estate, you can purchase one home or break it up and use it as multiple down payments, and enjoy a positive cash flow.
 Positive cash flow is where your mortgage and expenses are less than your monthly income from the property, giving you money in your pocket every month!
 This works really well if you have a property that is paid for free and clear!

 This isn’t a question of whether or not we all want to retire, but how rich do you want to be when that happens?
 Being the independent women we are, do we really want to rely on Social Security?
 That’s a scary thought!
 Social Security likely isn’t going to be enough to provide you with the lifestyle you want.

 So, how can you retire with real estate?
-Buy one property per year for 15 years, put them all on a 15-year mortgage, and once the first is paid off, start paying more on the others so they are paid of quicker too.
+Buy one property per year for 15 years, put them all on a 15-year mortgage, and once the first is paid off, start paying more on the others so they are paid off quicker too.
 After 20-25 years, you will have 15 properties, all paid for free and clear by the tenant’s payments.
-That’s the best part!
-The tenant pays the mortgage for you!
+That’s the best part, the tenant pays the mortgage for you!

 4) Kid’s College Fund

 At the time of making this decision to buy this property from my co-worker, I had little children in my house and I thought another great reason to invest would be for them!
 If you are one of the responsible parents who have invested in a college fund for your children, good for you!
 No, great for you!
 But if you aren’t in the position to financially invest in a college fund for your children — like the position I found myself in — then I have good news for you.
 There’s another way to offset the costs of college.
 I’m not talking about scholarships, although those are ideal, but I’m talking about rental properties.